JnsLns/ptb_experiment_template/README.md

 settings there, so that all distances and sizes will automatically adhere to the desired visual angles specified in `tg.triallist`.

-## Output of the experiment: Results matrix, trajectories, and settings
+## Output of the experiment: Results matrix, custom data, and settings

 The idea here is that the experiment script takes a trial list as input and uses the information internally, but outputs only one self-contained struct